topicdesign/topkit-authentic/README.markdown

     // you can also get the user object returned instead of BOOL
     $user = $this->authentic->login('foo', 'password', NULL, TRUE);

 You can determine if the current user is logged in.
-If __var__ set, the user will be auto-logged in.
+You can set a config option to attempt to auto-login.

     $this->authentic->logged_in();

-    // you can explicitly ignore auto-login by passing FALSE
+    // you can override the config auto-login option by passing TRUE/FALSE
     $this->authentic->logged_in(FALSE);

-Logging out clears your user session, and removes cookies
+Logging out clears your user session, and removes session cookies.
+You can set a config option to also delete 'remember me' cookies.

     $this->authentic->logout();

+    // you can override the config option by passing TRUE/FALSE
+    $this->authentic->logout(TRUE);

 ### Activate/Inactivate

+**FPO: basic working model, but needs work. will convert to use nonce entries.**

 You can get an activation code and set a user to inactive state.
 Inactive users can not login by default (see configuration).